Aggrathon/A-Maze-Generator/README.md

 Start with each node in its own set.
 For each pair of adjacent nodes if they are not in the same set create a passage between them and merge their sets.

+## Implementation

+In this repo contains a simple implementation in Rust.
+This implementation only works on a 2D grid with simple structures (no bridges, teleports, etc.), but these limitations aren't inherent to the algorithm.

+Included is also maze visualisations in both text and image formats.
+As a bonus there is a random recursive backtracking solver which can be used to draw different paths between the start and the end.
+For examples, see below.

+More mazes can be generated with: `cargo run`

+## Examples

+> TODO: Insert images